akhgari-reza/ra-collection/README.md

 ### Sort a HashMap in Java.

-There are more way to sort a HashMap entries by their key or value using:
+There are several ways to sort a HashMap entries by their key or value using:
 - TreeMap
 - ArrayList and Collections.sort()
 - TreeSet